-Since September 2019, I have worked as a science writer for the Waisman Center, a research facility on the University of Wisconsin-Madison medical campus that focuses on the study of neurodegenerative and developmental disabilities.
-Life on the job is an endless exploration of medicine and biology that I often have little experience in, but that provides an excellent example of why I got into science writing: the chance to jump into topics previously unknown to me and share my findings with others.
-Much of my job so far is trying to understand rare disorders through the people who have them.
-It’s challenging in all the right ways and the fact that I can use my writing to help people with disabilities is very meaningful to me.
+From September 2019 to May 2021, I worked as a science writer for the Waisman Center, a research facility on the University of Wisconsin-Madison medical campus that focuses on the study of neurodegenerative and developmental disabilities.
+Life on this job was an endless exploration of medicine and biology that I often had little experience in, but that provided an excellent example of why I got into science writing: the chance to jump into topics previously unknown to me and share my findings with others.
+Much of my job was trying to understand rare disorders through the people who have them.
+It was challenging in all the right ways and the fact that I could use my writing to help people with disabilities was very meaningful to me.

 The following are some examples of my work at the Waisman Center: